Church Donation Receipt Template

 (No Ratings Yet)

-A church donation receipt is a written record of a charitable donation made to a church.
-It can exist in the form of an electronic or physical letter or a standard itemized receipt.
+man-in-front-of-church-with-church-donation-receipt It can exist in the form of an electronic or physical letter or a standard itemized receipt.
 Churches are 501(c)(3) tax-exempt organizations, meaning donations to them are tax-deductible.
+The IRS generally defines a “church” as an institution with a combination of the following qualities:

 • Definite and distinct ecclesiastical government;